Advancing animal health innovations that build farmer resilience and improve public health

 USAID Transformational Strategies for Farm Output Risk Mitigation (TRANSFORM)

-At Cargill, we work with farmers to build a resilient agriculture industry by focusing on the most pressing sustainability challenges facing the world today – emerging zoonotic and transboundary animal diseases and antimicrobial resistance are among them.
+At Cargill, we work with farmers to build a resilient agriculture industry by focusing on the most pressing sustainability challenges facing the world today – including antimicrobial resistance and emerging infectious diseases.
+Over 70% of emerging infectious diseases are zoonotic – transmitted from an animal to human, putting increasing pressure on our health systems, affecting human health and causing economic losses.
 Transboundary animal diseases – the spread of disease from one animal to another – can decimate farmers’ flocks and herds.
-Over 70% of emerging diseases are zoonotic – capable of spreading from an animal to human.
-And, the more we use antibiotics for animal agriculture, the more we struggle with antimicrobial resistance threatening our ability to treat infections in humans and animals.
+And the more we use antibiotics for animal agriculture, the more we struggle with antimicrobial resistance, threatening our ability to treat infections in humans and animals.

-Ag is how we come together to help address global health challenges
+Agriculture is How we come together to help address global health challenges

-TRANSFORM is a public private partnership working in Kenya, India, Indonesia, and Vietnam to increase the capacity of small- and large-scale farmers, governments, and agribusinesses to prevent emerging zoonoses and transboundary animal disease and mitigate antimicrobial resistance.
-All-the-while, we remain focused on the productivity and profitability of farmers.
-In doing so, we strengthen agricultural supply chains in an economically and sustainable way that helps build more resilient farms and communities.
+TRANSFORM is working in Kenya, India, Indonesia, and Vietnam to increase the capacity of small- and large-scale farmers, governments, and agribusinesses to prevent emerging zoonoses and transboundary animal disease and mitigate antimicrobial resistance.
+All the while, we remain focused on the productivity and profitability of farmers.

 Using Research and Development to deliver innovative solutions that meet market needs